 How is sensitive personal information used?

-Businesses use sensitive personal information to improve or create a more personalized online experience for users, to gain insight into how people interact with a website, or to send targeted ads.
+Businesses use sensitive personal information to improve or create a more personalized online experience for users, gain insight into how people interact with a site, or send targeted ads.

 How is sensitive personal information collected?

-A website or app can collect sensitive information through third-party trackers and cookies or first-party data collection methods, meaning the user gives you the data through things like sign-up forms, payment forms, or new user profiles.
+Websites or apps collect sensitive information through third-party trackers, cookies, first-party data collection methods, or when a user gives data through things like a sign-up form, payment form, or new user profile.

 Why is protecting sensitive personal information important?

-Protecting sensitive personal information from data breaches is important because the nature of the data is data; if it falls into malicious hands, it could lead to fraud, identity theft, character defamation, or other types of harm.
+Protecting sensitive personal information from data breaches is important because of the nature of the data — if it falls into malicious hands, it could lead to fraud, identity theft, character defamation, or other types of harm.

 How do I disclose that I collect sensitive personal information?